Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 • Long-term use of tobacco increases the risk

-• Older adults are more likely to use medications that cause dry mouth, a contributor to gum disease
+• Older adults are more likely to develop dry mouth, a contributor to gum disease

 Tooth Loss